rhussain1/data-challenge-generations/challenges/movie_tickets/spec.md

 John likes to go to the cinema.
 He can choose between system A and system B.

-System A : he buys a ticket (15 dollars) every time
+System A : He buys a ticket (15 dollars) every time

-System B : he buys a card (500 dollars) and a first ticket for 0.90 times the ticket price, then for each additional ticket he pays 0.90 times the price paid for the previous ticket.
+System B : He buys a card (500 dollars) and a first ticket for 90% of a normal ticket price (15 dollars).
+Then, for each additional ticket he pays 90% of price he paid for the previous ticket.

 Example: